Attorneys at Law LLC

 A Health Care Proxy allows you to designate someone to make medical decisions for you in the event that you can no longer make decisions for yourself.
 Executing a Health Care Proxy allows you to decide who will make these critical decisions.
 Without a Health Care Proxy, your loved one's may have to go to court to obtain a guardianship if you become incapacitated.

 What is a Power or Attorney?

 A Power of Attorney allows you to designate someone to handle your financial affairs.
 This will be critical if you are ever in a situation where you can no longer manage your own finances.
-You must be very careful when appointing someone as your agent under a Power of Attorney, as unlike the Health Care Proxy, the authority to act often goes into effect immediately, not just if you are incapacitated.
-You must choose someone that you trust.
+It is important to choose someone you trust and is also a responsible person.

 When would I need a trust?

 Trusts give you greater control over your assets during your life and after your death.
 A Trust should be considered if

 You wish to include any person with a disability in your estate plan

 You own property in more than one state.

 You wish to include minor children in your estate plan.